 Near Martinsplatz, we stumbled upon a few Kanzan cherry blossom trees just past their peak bloom.
 Even though the trees were losing some of their blossoms already, there were plenty of pink blossoms left for a good photo.
 It’s pretty cool that you can frame this spot with the towers of the Bonner Münster.

 The original Sterntor was built around 1244 and was part of the medieval fortifications of Bonn.
 In 1898, the last remaining gate of the fortifications (including the Sterntor) was demolished.
 Two years later, the Sterntor and a part of the gate were rebuilt a few meters north of the original location.
 Now there’s a cherry blossom tree located right in front.
 It’s the perfect photo spot with the medieval Sterntor and the pink blossom tree.
-As you can tell, this tree was also already past its peak bloom when we visited Bonn.
+As you can tell, this tree was also already past its peak bloom when we visited Bonn in 2019.

 More Cherry Blossom Streets in Bonn’s Altstadt